ligato/docs/docs/plugins/vpp-plugins.md

 !!! note
     Do not forget to enable status in the conf file.
 Otherwise, the status will not be published to the database.

-## L2 plugin
+## L2 Plugin

-The VPP L2 plugin is used to configure VPP link-layer configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
+The L2 plugin is used to configure VPP link-layer configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.

-### Bridge domains
+### Bridge Domains

-The L2 bridge domain is a set of interfaces that belong to the same flooding or broadcast domain.
-Every bridge domain contains several attributes (MAC learning, unicast forwarding, flooding, ARP termination table) which can be enabled or disabled.
-The bridge domain is identified by a unique ID, which is managed by the plugin and cannot be externally configured.
+The L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
+Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, which all can be enabled or disabled.
+The BD is identified by a unique ID, which is managed by the plugin and cannot be externally configured.

-The L2 plugin defines an individual model for every configuration item and the [bridge domain][bd-model] is no exception.
-The definition consists of common bridge domain fields (forwarding, learning...), a list of assigned interfaces and an ARP termination table.
-Bridge domain interfaces are only referenced - the configuration of the interface itself is handled by the interface plugin.
-Every referenced interface also contains bridge domain-specific fields (BVI and split horizon group).
-Note that **only one BVI interface is allowed per bridge domain**.
+TThe [bridge domain][bd-model] model consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces and an ARP termination table.
+BD interfaces are only referenced.

+The configuration of the interface itself is handled by the interface plugin.
+Every referenced interface also contains the bridge domain-specific fields of a bridged virtual interface (BVI) and a split horizon group.

+!!!
+Note
+    Only one BVI is allowed per bridge domain.

-The bridge domain does not have any mandatory fields except a logical name.
-The bridge domain logical name can be used as a reference for other configuration types configured as part of  the specific bridge domain.
+The mandatory field for the BD is a logical name.
+This logical name can be used as a reference for other configuration types, that are configured as part of the specific BD.

-The bridge domain index can be obtained via the usual retrievel methods (e.g. etcdctl get, REST, etc.), but the value is only informative since it cannot be changed, set or referenced.
+The BD index can be obtained using the standard retrieval methods such etcdctl get, REST, and agentctl and VPP CLI.
+Note this value is informative only, since it cannot be changed, set or referenced.

-**Configuration example**
+**BD Configuration Examples**

+**KV Data Store**

-**1. Using the key-value database** (etcd in our example) put the interface config data using the correct [bridge domain key][key-reference]).
+Put the BD configuration data into an etcd data store using the [bridge domain key][key-reference]

-Example data:
+Example Data:

 ```json
 {